thebrumby/HotWalletClaimer/docs/YOUTUBE.md

 ## Ten Fun Uses for the YouTube Channel

+Leave it playing on an endless loop to bring these benefits into your life!

 1. Help babies sleep with my monotone voice.
 2. Get revenge on nasty neighbors by playing it at full volume.
 3. Keep pets calm during firework shows with the riveting content.